 If there are language strengths and weaknesses that pop up throughout your prose, your editor will make note of them - but this level of edit doesn’t dig down sentence-by-sentence.

 A full developmental edit includes a highly detailed document (the “editorial letter”) to help you get the bones of your book as strong as possible.
-Most editorial letters are somewhere around 20 pages, though it varies.
+Editorial letters can range from about 10 to 20 pages, depending on your book and the style of your editor.
 After this kind of edit, you’ll want to allow yourself plenty of time to fully digest the feedback and do revisions.

 Developmental editing is typically the most expensive type of service.
 There are some other kinds of feedback you can go for if it’s out of your budget.
 More informal feedback from writing partners or beta readers will help you work on big-picture revisions.

 Many freelance editors also offer manuscript critiques, which are essentially an abbreviated developmental edit with a shorter editorial letter.
 A good budget-friendly choice is to get feedback from beta readers first, make revisions, and then move on to a pro manuscript critique.

 Other names you’ll see for developmental editing: story editing, structural editing, conceptual editing.

 This is the detail-level editing people usually think of editors doing - finding grammar errors, strengthening troublesome phrases, ensuring good flow.
 It’s all the redline stuff.
 Copyediting should always be done after the overall structure and content of the book has been fully revised.
 Otherwise, you’ll end up paying to polish words that ultimately get cut, or you’ll add words later that won’t get edited.